jomarca11/On-Line-Machine-Learning/README.md

  In this study **Nowcasting** with several models like Linear Regression Model,Hoeffding Tree Regressor,a Dummy Model just giving the value in (t-1), and also Stochastic Gradient Tree for Regression, have been used, considering or not Concept Drift and Outliers to check wether the perfomance of the models improved or not.

-And for **Forecasting**, SNARIMAX model with three horizons (1,2 and 3 months) against a dummy model Holtwinter, has been sutied.
+And for **Forecasting**, SNARIMAX model with three horizons (1,2 and 3 months) against a dummy model Holtwinter, has been stutied.